-December 21st is the first day of winter – a great time for employers to be thinking about their inclement weather policies.
+This week marked the first snowfall of the current winter season, which is a great time for employers to be thinking about their inclement weather policies.
 Any good policy will address, at a minimum, employee safety, a communications plan and compensation.

 While employers have an obvious interest in keeping their business running, no employer wants to see an employee injured – or worse – because the employee felt obligated to come to work in unsafe conditions.
 Both from a productivity and culture standpoint, it is not usually in the employer’s best interest to take a hard line with employees who refuse to travel on dangerous, icy roads, or when there are severe service disruptions on public transportation.
 In addition, some employees may be caretakers of children who will be affected by school or daycare closings.
 These factors and more must be considered when preparing, communicating and enforcing any inclement weather policy.

 Well before a storm or natural disaster strikes, employers should have in place a plan for communicating with employees.
 Employers should set up an employee notification system, which uses voice, email, or text technology, in the event of a company closure, or provide a recorded message for employees to access during weather or other emergencies.
 Employees should be expected to contact their supervisor or another company representative if the office is open but an employee cannot make it to work during inclement weather, and that expectation should be communicated in writing.

 In a perfect world, every business could afford to continue paying employees their full wages even if the company must close due to hurricanes, blizzards, floods, wildfires or some other natural disaster.
 The world is not perfect, however, and employers should be aware of their rights and obligations when it comes to paying employees during a weather event.